IMMM-SFA/tell/paper/paper.md

 include “macro” variables like the decadal evolution of population or economic indicators [@al-hamadi2005; @hong2014; @lindberg2019].
 There is limited research that combines short- and long-term modeling approaches [e.g., @boßmann2015; @lindberg2019; @behm2020].
-The most relevant existing approach is Behm et al. [@behm2020], which used an Artificial Neural Network approach to simulate hourly electricity loads in a handful of European countries based on population-weighted meteorology and date parameters and then used exogenous future annual peak loads to scale their hourly projections.
+The most relevant existing approach is Behm et al. [@behm2020], which used an artificial neural network approach to simulate hourly electricity loads in a handful of European countries based on population-weighted meteorology and date parameters and then used exogenous future annual peak loads to scale their hourly projections.
 The scaling to future peak loads is analogous